jieyibi/AMDKD/AMDKD+EAS/README.md

 ## Acknowledgements

-This code is originally implemented based on [EAS](https://github.com/ahottung/EAS) and [POMO](https://github.com/yd-kwon/POMO), which is source code of the paper _Efficient Active Search for Combinatorial Optimization Problems_ accepted at ICLR 2022.
+This code is originally implemented based on [EAS](https://github.com/ahottung/EAS), which is the source code of the paper _Efficient Active Search for Combinatorial Optimization Problems_ accepted at ICLR 2022.